 If you need a printer for your household, the mid-range Brother MFC-J4335DW is the best Brother printer for home use and one of the best Brother all-in-one printers we've tested.
 You can connect to the printer via USB or Wi-Fi, and it's compatible with Brother's mobile companion app, which you can use to print, scan, copy, perform maintenance tasks, and order supplies.
 The scanner produces high-quality scans and processes up to 20 pages per minute through its automatic feeder; however, it doesn't support duplex scanning, so you'll still have to flip the pages manually when scanning double-sided sheets.

 Printing-wise, this model produces amazing-looking documents and does so quickly, churning out 17 black or 15 color documents per minute.
 As for photos, they look detailed but slightly grainy with washed-out blacks.
-One thing you won't need to worry about is maintenance cost, as its ink cartridges last a long time and are relatively cheap.
+You won't need to worry about maintenance costs, as its ink cartridges last a long time and are relatively cheap.
 XL cartridges are also available if you want to increase the yield further.
-The printer feels sturdy and well-built overall; the only downside is that the power cord isn't removable, making it hard to replace if it gets damaged.
+The printer feels sturdy and well-built overall; the only downside is that the power cord isn't removable, making it hard to replace if damaged.

 For our best budget pick, we chose the Brother MFC-J1205W, also known as the Brother MFC-J1215DW at Walmart.
 This color inkjet model is a great option for people who print more than the occasional one-off project.
 It feels sturdily built despite its affordable price, with a design that allows easy access to paper jams and ink cartridges.
 You still get Wi-Fi and USB connectivity, as well as Apple AirPrint and Mopria Print Service support.
 It has a scanner with extendable hinges to accommodate thick items like textbooks, but it lacks an automatic feeder, so you'll have to scan each page manually.